 Zion said his wisdom comes "from the two most amazing people: my mom, and my grandmom," warning his mom: "Don't start tearing up."

-Twenty-eight people in the U.S. have had hand transplants.
-Eleven had both hands replaced.
-That is according to the United Network for Organ Sharing.
+Twenty-eight people in the U.S. have had hand transplants, and 11 had both hands replaced, according to the United Network for Organ Sharing.
 Worldwide, close to 100 people have had hand or arm transplants.

-Zion told reporters his mom will not let him try out for football.
-He has tried to counter her argument that it's too dangerous by pointing out he'd be playing against little kids, not professionals.
+Zion told reporters his mom won't let him try out for football, and tried to counter her argument that it's too dangerous by pointing out he'd be playing against little kids, not professionals.
 She told him they would discuss it later.